The Sword of Kahless: Filming, casting and music

 Because of limited time to film, several edits were made to the script by Beimler.
 Some of the scenes set in the cave sets were dropped as they would have taken too long to set up.
-Kor, Worf and Dax were in almost every scene of the episode and so time could not be saved by filming more than one scene at a time.
+Kor, Worf, and Dax were in almost every scene of the episode, meaning that time could not be saved by filming more than one scene at a time.
 The cave sequences were filmed on the cave standing sets on stage 18 of Paramount Studios.
 The sets were limited, so Burton said that in order to make it look like the characters were moving through a complex labyrinth of caves, he and director of photography Jonathan West used the sets' depth to make them look like different parts of the caves.

 The precipice that Kor nearly falls down was created by filming the actors on the second level of the cave sets and then matting the footage onto a 8 ft long miniature version of the cave that Gary Hutzel created out of aluminium foil.
 The production staff also spread sand onto the floor of the cave sets in order to make it look different from other episodes in which the sets had been used.
 Burton advised Farrell on the aggressiveness Dax should show in her interactions with Kor and Worf in the episode, a type of performance which both Burton and Farrell later nicknamed "Action Barbie".

 John Colicos had appeared as Kor once before on DS9, in the second-season episode "Blood Oath".
 In The Original Series first-season episode "Errand of Mercy", Colicos had portrayed Star Trek's first main character Klingon.

 Rick Pasqualone appeared as Toral, son of Duras, in "The Sword of Kahless".
 Originally, the character, played by JD Cullum, was introduced in the TNG two-part episode "Redemption", when he sought the leadership of the Klingon High Council alongside his aunts Lursa and B'Etor.
 Worf has history with the House of Duras, dating back to the rivalry between Worf's father, Mogh, and Toral's grandfather, Ja'Rod.

 Composer David Bell created music for the episode that had echoes of the operas of 19th-century German composer Richard Wagner.
 He explained that he used "Wagner opera vocabulary in the orchestrations, and ... actually used Wagner tubas in the score".
 He used religious tones to accompany appearances of the sword itself, specifically when it is first found by Worf, and said, "If the audience isn't made to understand the spiritual importance of that weapon, then we have no episode".